lainon/ns-3-docker/README.md

 `docker run -it lainon/ns-3 /bin/bash`

 # TODO:
-- [ ] bind mounts for development on host
+- [ ] use volumes for development on host
+- [ ] perhaps look into remote-containers extension for VS Code instead
+- [ ]